gurrrrrrett3/cyt-networks-wiki/README.md

 ## Warning <!-- omit in toc -->

 **If your network is larger than `2000` nodes, you need to subnetwork.
 Use the [Subnetworking Guide](#subnetworking) below.
-I highly reccomend doing subnetworking anyway as it will allow you to expand your network if your network goes above the `2000` node limit.**
+It is highly recommended to do subnetworking anyway as it will allow you to expand your network if your network goes above the `2000` node limit.**

 # Single Network